 There are many ways to describe the financial benefits that are described in these analyses.
 A contextual perspective is provided in Los Angeles County where a detailed analysis was performed on the cost for juvenile detention.
 Analysts estimated the costs at more than $233,000 per offender, per year1.
 To put that number in perspective, the same amount of money would be enough to implement Positive Action in 15 average-sized elementary schools.
 For every potential juvenile offender diverted from the justice system by implementing Positive Action, local municipalities and states can attain significant savings.

-When the total cost of reporting, investigating, apprehending, prosecuting, sentencing, transporting, incarcerating, and rehabilitating juvenile offenders is considered, it is easy to see the economic value of effective prevention through the implementation of Positive Action.
+When the total cost of reporting, investigating, apprehending, prosecuting, sentencing, transporting, incarcerating, rehabilitating and monitoring juvenile offenders is considered, it is easy to see the economic value of effective prevention through the implementation of Positive Action.

 This is only one dimension of the potential economic benefits associated with implementing Positive Action.
 Also consider the costs associated with various health issues that can be prevented.
 From alcohol use to illicit drugs, the direct and indirect costs of substance use is considerable.